oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 This C++ project is to build a modern rasterization pipeline around the Vulkan graphics API.

+## About

+Modern Vulkan Graphics API is important in many ways.
+This project uses Vulkan to build a rasterization pipeline on Apple Silicon M1/2 chip.
+The default rasterization pipeline is Forward light architecture.

+The components of this rasterizer incude: projective camera, shader loading and parsing, texture, Vulkan pipeline components: Device, Swap Chain, Command Buffer, Descriptor, Push Constant, loading obj models, multi-point Lighting, alpha blending and more.
+Meanwhile, you can move the camera around using keyboard keys.

+## Vulkan Overview
 ![vulkan_pipeline_block_diagram](https://user-images.githubusercontent.com/25319668/221376812-bfd1e65e-19df-440b-b30f-47f6c5b1b728.png)

 ## Command Buffer and Pipelines